-Natural pearls may be inert to strong light blue, yellowish, greenish, or pinkish in both longwave (LW) and shortwave (SW) ultraviolet light (UV).
+The fluorescence of natural pearls may range from inert to strong light blue, yellowish, greenish, or pinkish in both longwave (LW) and shortwave (SW) ultraviolet light (UV).
 Cultured pearls may have no reaction or the same reaction as naturals in LW.
 Freshwater pearls always glow yellowish white in X-rays.

 Natural black pearls may be weak to moderate red, orangish red, or brownish red in LW.
 Dyed black pearls may show variable reactions under LW but never the same as natural.

 La Paz pearls have a strong red reaction in LW.

-Cultured is the equivalent of “synthetic” in the world of pearls.
-Cultured pearls are formed under the same conditions as their natural counterparts and are chemically and physically the same as the natural products, with a few tell-tale differences.
+The equivalent of synthetic gems in the world of pearls, cultured pearls are formed under the same conditions as their natural counterparts and are chemically and physically the same as the natural products, with a few tell-tale differences.
 However, cultured pearls are created in salt and freshwater farms instead of laboratories.

 In underwater pearl farms, the cultivators carefully insert pieces of mantle tissue and mother-of-pearl seeds or shell beads into the interiors of bivalve mollusks, such as oysters.
 The animals secrete nacre to coat the irritants, just as they would in nature.
 The composition and structure of this nacre is essentially identical to that which forms naturally.

 After this “surgery,” the oysters convalesce in a “hospital” for four to six weeks.
 They are then transferred to cages between seven and ten feet under water.
-Here, they are allowed to grow for one to six years.
+Here, they continue to grow for one to six years.
 The cultivation period depends on the farm conditions, the mollusk species, and the desired pearl result.

 Cultured pearls can be distinguished from naturals by an X-ray examination at a gemological laboratory.
 This can reveal the seed used to start the formation of nacre layers.
 (It might also be possible to see the seed if a pearl has a drill hole, so use your judgement before having an X-ray test).